divilla/pgx-json-repository/README.md

 		Where(map[string]interface{}{ "firstName": "a", "lastName": nil, "active": true }).
 		All(conn, ctx)

-	//filter all records from relation_name where "first_name" starting with "a", "last_name" is ignored, "active" is true,
+	//filter all records from relation_name where "first_name" starting with "a",
+	//"last_name" is ignored, "active" is true,
 	//order by "id DESC" and select records from 61 - 90 json, err := builder.Query("relation_name").
 		Filter(map[string]interface{}{ "firstName": "a", "lastName": nil, "active": true }).